triviality/old_blog_that_supports_sage/_posts/2015-01-17-Subgroup-Explorer.md

 ![Subgroup Explorer](/images/SubgroupExplorer.png "Subgroup Lattice Generator")

-I've written a subgroup lattice generator for all groups of size up to 32.
+To sum up the subgroup lattice series, I've written a subgroup lattice generator for all groups of size up to 32.
 It's powered by Sage and GAP, and allows you to view the lattice of subgroups or subgroup conjugacy classes of a group from your browser.

 <!--more-->
-Click **Go!** below to refresh the viewer, or if it doesn't load.
+(Click "Go!" if it doesn't load.)

 <div class="go">
   <script type="text/x-sage">